 They re-use everything possible at Holiday Farm: grain bags, pellet and shavings bags, and baling twine.
 Food leftovers and damaged veggies feed the farm animals.
 “It’s a good feeling to be leaving the land in the same or better condition than we found it.
 The farm stand and farm are hard work but, at the end of the day, the satisfaction of doing our part to keep the planet green, along with a good cuke, makes it all worth it,” Pat says.
 This green mindset made installing solar panels in the Berlin location a fantastic choice.

 Meanwhile, what started as a lark – a way to make good use of extra vegetables from Pat’s garden – has evolved into a full-fledged business as the interest in locally grown food increases.
 Today, the Holiday Farm Farmstand sells organic veggies, berries and herbs, eggs from their free-range chickens, and wood pellets for home heating and livestock bedding, which compost faster than shavings.
-Also for sale are Pat’s handmade Nantucket baskets, Suzanna’s original art, and their homemade jams, jellies, soaps, lotions and lip balms.
+Also for sale are Pat’s handmade Nantucket baskets, Suzanna’s original art, and their homemade jams, jellies, soaps, lotions, and lip balms.